kjameer0/yabc-site/README.md

 ## Navigation
 There are two nav bars, changes to navigation/routing should be reflected in both.
 Make sure that the JSX from one matches the other in structure for the routes, because they are not generalized.
 Adjustments have to be transported deliberately.
 So creating a new pages means:
-1. Creating component with index.ts, Page.tsx, StyledPAge.tsx
+1. Creating component with index.ts, PageName.tsx, StyledPageName.tsx
 2. Adding route to router in main.tsx
 3. Adding route where it's supposed to go in both Drawer.tsx and SideNavBar.tsx
+4. add sub anchors to utils-NavBar.tsx